J4zzing/j4zzing.github.io/source/_drafts/Primer 重点摘选.md

 > The distinction between top-level and low-level matters when we copy an object.
 When we copy an object, top-level consts are ignored.
 On the other hand, low-level const is never ignored.

-#### 2.4.4 constexpr and Constant Expressions
+#### 2.4.4 `constexpr` and Constant Expressions

+> A constant expression is an expression whose value cannot change and that can be evaluated at compile time.
+A literal is a constant expression.
+A `const` object that is initialized from a constant expression is also a constant expression.

+> In a large system, it can be difficult to determine (for certain) that an initializer is a
+> constant expression.
+>
-> Under the new standard, we can ask the compiler to verify that a variable is a constant expression by declaring the variable in a constexpr declaration.
+> Under the new standard, we can ask the compiler to verify that a variable is a constant expression by declaring the variable in a `constexpr` declaration.
 Variables declared as constexpr are implicitly const and must be initialized by constant expressions. *<C++11>*

 ### 2.5 Dealing with types